1998 New York Mets season

 The 1998 New York Mets season was the 37th regular season for the Mets.
 Like the previous season, they finished the season with a record of 88–74.
-Despite placing 2nd in the National League East, the Mets fell one game short of playoff contention following a catastrophic collapse during the final week of the season.
+Despite placing second in the National League East, the Mets fell one game short of playoff contention following a catastrophic collapse during the final week of the season.
 They were managed by Bobby Valentine.
 They played home games at Shea Stadium.

+Despite the collapse, the season is most remembered for the trade acquisition of All-Star and future Hall of Fame catcher Mike Piazza in May from the Florida Marlins (Piazza had been just traded from the Los Angeles Dodgers to the Marlins a week earlier before his Mets trade).
+Upon the trade to New York, Piazza instantly became the team's best player and face of the franchise.